SamanAtashi/LeaderBoard/README.md

 ![Microverse](https://img.shields.io/badge/Microverse-blueviolet)
 ![]()
 logo --> coming soon ...

+## Description
+The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external Leaderboard API service.

 ## Learning objective
 - ES6 modules syntax
 - Send and receive data from an API